Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 Step 6 - Styling Your Templates
 -------------------------------

-It's now time to add some styling to the application templates by adding a **CSS** file named *style.css* to the *static* directory with the following
+It's now time to add some styling to the application templates by adding a **CSS** file named ``style.css`` to the ``static`` directory with the following content:
-content:

 .. literalinclude:: pyramid_quick_tutorial/static/style.css
    :language: css

-To make this static file served by the application we must add a static view directive to the application configuration:
+To cause this static file to be served by the application, we must add a "static view" directive to the application configuration:

 .. code-block:: python